 When we talk about multicultural marketing, we often think about international audiences.
 But, in a country as culturally diverse as the United States, sometimes we need to finetune our message and strategy to approach certain demographics.
 Incorporating a culturally targeted approach is vital both at home and abroad.
 In today’s article, we’ll look at the best ways to entice and communicate with a Hispanic audience.

-This year, the US Hispanic population is expected to reach a buying power of almost 2 trillion dollars.
+In 2020, the US Hispanic population reached a buying power of almost 2 trillion dollars.
 Taking specific measures to appeal to this growing segment can bring amazing growth to your company.
-Especially, if you’re in a heavily Latino area.
+Especially if you’re in a heavily Latino area.